 Your kitchen is your best beauty weapon.
 You heard that right.
 Example: That pineapple you just picked up at the grocery store?
 Put it on your face; it's full of the enzyme bromelain, which helps remove the outer layers of skin to reduce age spots and wrinkles.
 Another tropical fruit to put on your face: papaya, which contains natural alpha hydroxy acids and high levels of papain, an enzyme that helps dissolve dead skin cells.
 Mash them up, and use a cotton ball to apply the juice to your face.
 It'll tingle, but after 10 minutes, your skin will glow after you rinse it off.

-We could go on (so we will): There's Greek yogurt, which contains probiotics with gentle exfoliating properties; honey, which is naturally antibacterial (no wonder Erin Heatherton swears by this Greek yogurt and honey face mask); and turmeric, which has been used for centuries for its skin-soothing, anti-inflammatory properties.
+We could go on (so we will): There's Greek yogurt, which contains probiotics with gentle exfoliating properties; honey, which is naturally antibacterial (no wonder Erin Heatherton swears by a Greek yogurt and honey face mask); and turmeric, which has been used for centuries for its skin-soothing, anti-inflammatory properties.
 (The turmeric-chickpea face mask cleared up our editorial director's skin overnight.)
 Seriously, the contents of your pantry are filled with skin-loving ingredients like lactic acid, probiotics, vitamins, and enzymes that will brighten and tighten your skin.

 Another (free) way to get your glow on?
 The cheapest ingredient of all: ice.
 Gabrielle Union dunks her face in ice-cold water to wake up her tired complexion (Kate Moss does too), while Kelly Rowland dips a towel in ice-cold water and applies it to her face to close her pores and prep her skin for makeup.
-Need further convincing?
-From tightening the skin to calming irritation, getting iced might be the best free beauty tip of the season.

 We're huge fans of the idea of eating your way to better skin, and even more so because there's actually research that proves the link between a healthy diet and plumper skin.
 Thus, why not kill two birds with one stone by loading up on foods that also help your complexion?
 Blueberries are full of antioxidants, which can clear up your skin and decrease free radical damage.
 Dark, leafy greens like kale, spinach, and Swiss chard are high in minerals and phytonutrients to boost the health of your skin.
 Even sardines (yes, those small, salty fish) are loaded with vitamin B12 for cell regeneration and selenium, which protects your skin from sun damage, according to nutritionist Kelly LeVeque.
 Want a complete guide?
 Here's a full list of foods that are proven to give you a Gisele-worthy glow.